FPGAwars/apio/docs/additional-tools.md

 apio format pll.v
 ```

-> The Apio example sipeed-tang-nano-9k/pll shows a complete project that uses
+> The Apio example `sipeed-tang-nano-9k/pll` demonstrates a complete project that uses
 > an GOWIN PLL.
-The `pll.v` file includes unused signal references added to satisfy `apio lint`.
+The `pll.v` file of the example includes unused signal references added to satisfy `apio lint`.
+> This is tracked in issue <>.

 ---